USC-CTF-Team/public-USC-CTF-Fall-24/misc/soundcloud rapper/README.md

 # Writeup for Soundcloud Rapper

+author: sophisticated.space

+category: misc

 ## Step 1
 Listen to the mp4 and realize that the notes are storing some sort of message

 ## Step 2
-Tranlate the .mp4 into notes.
-Either do this by ear, by tuner, or by a midi tranlator.
+Translate the .mp4 into notes.
+Either do this by ear, by tuner, or by a midi translator.
 On the treble clef the first sound of the song is all the notes

 -F-
  E